5 Questions (and Answers) about Gestational Diabetes - Baby Chick

 What is gestational diabetes?

-Gestational diabetes (or GDM) occurs when a woman who doesn’t have diabetes before pregnancy develops elevated blood glucose levels (sugar) during pregnancy.
-2% to 10% of pregnancies in the United States each year are affected by gestational diabetes.
+Gestational diabetes (or GDM) occurs when a woman who doesn’t have diabetes before pregnancy develops elevated blood glucose levels (sugar) during pregnancy.1 2% to 10% of pregnancies in the United States each year are affected by gestational diabetes.2

 One of the most prevalent theories for the cause of GDM is that hormones from the placenta block the action of the mother’s insulin in her body.
-This is called insulin resistance and makes it hard for the mother’s body to use insulin properly.
-Without enough insulin, glucose cannot leave the bloodstream and be utilized for energy.
-Blood glucose can then build up to dangerous levels, called hyperglycemia.
+This is called insulin resistance, making it hard for the mother’s body to use insulin properly.3 Without enough insulin, glucose cannot leave the bloodstream and be utilized for energy.
+Blood glucose can then build up to dangerous levels, called hyperglycemia.4

 You will typically be tested for gestational diabetes between your 24th and 28th week of pregnancy.
-There are two types of glucose tolerance tests: the 1-hour and the 2-hour test.
-With the 1-hour test, you drink a sugary drink and have your blood drawn and hour later.
+There are two types of glucose tolerance tests: the 1-hour- and 2-hour.
+With the 1-hour test, you drink a sugary drink and have your blood drawn an hour later.
 No fasting is necessary for the 1-hour test.
-Alternatively, there’s a one-step 2-hour test, where you fast, have your blood drawn, then drink the sugary drink, and have your blood drawn again one hour and two hours later.
+Alternatively, there’s a one-step 2-hour test, where you fast, have your blood drawn, then drink the sugary drink and have your blood drawn again one hour and two hours later.

 How is gestational diabetes treated?